 A Victorian woman was expected to remain in deep mourning for a year and a day during which she wore only simple black clothing.

-This was followed by six to nine months of “second mourning” which lasted six to nine months and allowed for some use of trim and small jewelry.
+This was followed a period of “second mourning” which lasted six to nine months and allowed for some use of trim and small jewelry.

 Next came three to six months of “half-mourning” which allowed for more elaborate fabrics and jewelry.
 Colors like gray and lavender were permitted as long as there was minimal ornamentation.